lipiecki/DepolarizingAnticonformity.jl/README.md

 # Depolarizing Power of Anticonformity

-`DepolarizingAnticonformity.jl` is a replication package for the preprint A. Lipiecki, K. Weron, Depolarizing Power of Anticonformity (2024).
+`DepolarizingAnticonformity.jl` is a replication package for the paper A. Lipiecki, K. Weron, Depolarizing Power of Anticonformity (2024).

 ## Instalation
 To install the package, use the following lines in Julia REPL: